 If the reformers were willing to limit the scope of these requests, I would not have much problem with the proposed change.
 Of course, reformers never seek minor modifications.
 They completely overreach which is why Congress rarely revisits legislation.

-In the case of Section 230, the modification proposal places an enormous burden on small sites, a burden that will effectively require many sites to close down.
+In the case of Section 230 of the Communications Decency Act, the modification proposal places an enormous burden on small sites, a burden that will effectively require many sites to close down.
 In short, it deters free speech.
 Let’s look at an example.

 I start a bird watching blog.
 I develop a solid following of readers who post a variety of comments.
 The blog is never going to produce much in the way of revenues.
 In fact, the blog probably would not even exist if the reformers have their way.
 Why?
 How am I going to cover the expense of verifying the identity of the people posting in the comments section of my site?
 Maintaining a blog that produces next to no revenue is one thing.
 Maintaining one that requires constant capital investment is another.